Conrad von Bolanden: Life

-A German novelist, son of a rich merchant, b.
-9 August 1828, at Niedergailbach, a village of the Palatinate, in that time a part of Bavaria.
-Now Niedergailbach belongs to the Saarland, although the main portion of the Palatinate (region) became a part of the neighbour-state Rheinland-Pfalz.
-Bolanden attended the Latin school at Blieskastel, the seminary at Speyer, and in 1849 entered the University of Munich to study theology.
+A German novelist, son of a rich merchant, born on 9 August 1828 in Niedergailbach, a village of the Palatinate, in that time a part of Bavaria.
+Now Niedergailbach belongs to the Saarland, although the main portion of the Palatinate region became a part of the neighbour-state Rhineland-Palatinate.
+Bolanden attended the Latin school at Blieskastel, the seminary in Speyer, and in 1849 entered the Ludwig-Maximilians-Universität München to study theology.

-Ordained priest in Speyer 1852 he was appointed assistant pastor at Speyer Cathedral.
+Ordained priest in Speyer in 1852, he was appointed assistant pastor at Speyer Cathedral.
 There he became the first priest of the diocese to receive a driver's license.
 Two years later he became pastor at Kirchheimbolanden.
 The following year he was transferred to Börrstadt and three years later to Berghausen.
 During this time he wrote his first four works.
 From the castle and village of Bolanden (between Kirchheim-Bolanden and Börrstadt) he chose his pen name "Conrad von Bolanden".
-In 1870 the priest resigned his parish to devote himself exclusively to literary work, and lived in strict retirement at Speyer.
+In 1870, the priest resigned his parish to devote himself exclusively to literary work, and lived in strict retirement in Speyer.

 Pope Pius IX granted Bolanden the title of a Papal Chamberlain.
 In his birth-village of Niedergailbach a street was named in his honour in 1993.